 The category "Other invested assets" includes the Group's private equity funds investments which are made via ownership of funds.
-Substantially all of these investments are classified as level 3 due to the lack of observable prices and significant judgement required in valuation.
 The Group's holdings in private equity funds are generally valued utilising net asset values (NAV), subject to adjustments, as deemed necessary, for restrictions on redemption (lock-up periods and amount limitations on redemptions).
 These investments are included under investments measured at net asset value as a practical expedient.